spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 #.
 Install Windows Subsystem for Linux (WSL)

    - Follow the instructions on Microsoft's `Install WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_ page.

+#.
+Decide between WSL Version 1 or WSL Version 2.

-   - Note: By default, these instructions will create an Ubuntu environment using Version 2 of WSL.
-However, SCT can be installed on either WSL1 or WSL2.
+   By default, Microsoft's instructions will create an Ubuntu environment using Version 2 of WSL.
+While version 2 has been tested to work with SCT, our development team tests more thoroughly using Version 1 of WSL (due to `better support from GitHub Actions <https://github.com/actions/virtual-environments/issues/50>`_).

+   Because of this, your best guarantee for a stable installation of SCT is to convert the WSL2 Ubuntu environment to use WSL1 before proceeding:

+   .. code:

+      wsl --set-version Ubuntu 1

 #.
 Environment preparation